-Chandigarh: As the paddy harvesting season begins in mid-September, the controversial issues of stubble burning in Punjab, Haryana, and other nearby states come to the forefront.
+Chandigarh: As the paddy harvesting season begins in mid-September, the controversial issue of stubble burning in Punjab, Haryana, and other nearby states comes to the forefront.
 It also adds to the rising level of air pollution in Delhi NCR, triggering a fresh debate every year and bringing the government and farmers face to face.

-According to the latest data from the Consortium for Research on Agroecosystem Monitoring and Modelling from Space (CREAMS), a total of 3,878 cases of stubble burning were reported in six states: Punjab (1581), Haryana (665), Uttar Pradesh (740), Delhi (11), Rajasthan (332), and Madhya Pradesh (549).
+According to the latest data from the Consortium for Research on Agroecosystem Monitoring and Modelling from Space (CREAMS), between September 15 and October 22, a total of 3,878 cases of stubble burning were reported in six states: Punjab (1581), Haryana (665), Uttar Pradesh (740), Delhi (11), Rajasthan (332), and Madhya Pradesh (549).

-According to the data recorded on October 22 (Tuesday), the number of stubble-burning incidents in Punjab and Haryana during the previous five years has been steadily declining.
-But during these months, Delhi's pollution level hasn't changed.
+This shows that the number of stubble-burning incidents in Punjab and Haryana has declined significantly.
+However, during these years, Delhi's pollution level remained unchanged.

 PGI And Punjab University Data